Fzurbonsen/ChampSim/report/report.md

 # Report Lab 4
 ## Introduction
 In the fourth installment of the computer architecture lab we are asked to implement a set of prefetchers in the ChampSim simulator environment.
+We are then asked to evaluate their performance in a system with a wide memory bandwidth and a limited memory bandwidth.
+We further then compare these different implementations to understand the different tradeoffs and effects that choices in the implementation have on the overall performance of the system.
+In a last step we compare the implemented prefetchers to the stat-of-the-art pythia prefetcher.

 ## Warmup
 In the warmup we are asked to run the baseline CPU simulation without a prefetcher attatched.
 In Figure 1 we can see the IPC plot for the baseline configuration.
 It is easy to see that there are significant differences between the applications performance.
 We can clearly see that charlie_0 has the highest ICU and is therefore the most performant or fastest trace, while bc-12 and bfs-14 are the least performant or the slowest.
 The bc-0 trace is also not far off from bc-12 and bfs-14.
 Further we observe that the traces from the GAP dataset are a lot slower than the traces from the charlie dataset.